Biological control of tree of heaven

 Tree of heaven, Ailanthus altissima, was first introduced into North America in 1784 and was widely planted in urban centres in the mid-1800s; it is now found across most of the USA and adjacent areas of Canada and Mexico.

-In Canada, it is an invasive species of concern and found in British Columbia, Ontario and Quebec.
 Once established, tree of heaven is difficult to control and outcompetes native vegetation important for ecosystem functioning and wildlife habitat.
 Its roots can damage infrastructures like sewers, foundations, railways, roads, and sidewalks.
 Its pollen also has health concerns – in some people it causes allergic reactions and exposure to sap or plant parts can cause skin irritation.

 In addition, tree of heaven hosts several invasive insect pest species, including the brown marmorated stink bug (Halyomorpha halys) and the spotted lanternfly (Lycorma delicatula).

 Chemical and mechanical control of tree of heaven are expensive and difficult to implement, therefore biological control may offer a sustainable alternative.

 Since 2020, we have been working with the Biotechnology and Biological Control Agency (BBCA) in Italy on one potential biological control agent for tree of heaven, the eriophyid mite, Aculus taihangensis, which was initially identified as Aculus mosoniensis.
 Originally from China, A.taihangensis has also been found in several European countries since 2013.
 Since 2016, observations on its biology, impact and host specificity are being carried out by BBCA in Rome, Italy.